archernar/basics/README.md

     :diffthis - make current window part of diff :dif[fupdate] - update differences
     :diffo[ff] - switch off diff mode for current window

-#######################################################################################################
-Processing file: xxx

-__  ____  ____  __
-\ \/ /\ \/ /\ \/ /
- >  <  >  <  >  <
-/_/\_\/_/\_\/_/\_\

-Global                                                                                 Insert mode - inserting/appending text

-    :h[elp] keyword - open help for keyword                                                i - insert before the cursor :sav[eas] file - save file as                                                          I - insert at the beginning of the line
-    :clo[se] - close current pane                                                          a - insert (append) after the cursor
-    :ter[minal] - open a terminal window                                                   A - insert (append) at the end of the line
-    K - open man page for word under the cursor                                            o - append (open) a new line below the current line
-    Tip Run vimtutor in a terminal to learn the first Vim commands.
-O - append (open) a new line above the current line ea - insert (append) at the end of the word
-Cursor movement                                                                            Ctrl + h - delete the character before the cursor during insert mode
-                                                                                           Ctrl + w - delete word before the cursor during insert mode h - move cursor left                                                                   Ctrl + j - add a line break at the cursor position during insert mode j - move cursor down                                                                   Ctrl + t - indent (move right) line one shiftwidth during insert mode k - move cursor up                                                                     Ctrl + d - de-indent (move left) line one shiftwidth during insert mode l - move cursor right                                                                  Ctrl + n - insert (auto-complete) next match before the cursor during insert mode gj - move cursor down (multi-line text)                                                Ctrl + p - insert (auto-complete) previous match before the cursor during insert mode gk - move cursor up (multi-line text)                                                  Ctrl + rx - insert the contents of register x
-    H - move to top of screen                                                              Ctrl + ox - Temporarily enter normal mode to issue one normal-mode command x.
-    M - move to middle of screen                                                           Esc or Ctrl + c - exit insert mode L - move to bottom of screen
-    w - jump forwards to the start of a word                                           Editing W - jump forwards to the start of a word (words can contain punctuation)
-    e - jump forwards to the end of a word                                                 r - replace a single character.
-    E - jump forwards to the end of a word (words can contain punctuation)                 R - replace more than one character, until ESC is pressed. b - jump backwards to the start of a word                                              J - join line below to the current one with one space in between
-    B - jump backwards to the start of a word (words can contain punctuation)              gJ - join line below to the current one without space in between ge - jump backwards to the end of a word                                               gwip - reflow paragraph gE - jump backwards to the end of a word (words can contain punctuation)               g~ - switch case up to motion
-    % - move cursor to matching character (default supported pairs: '()', '{}', '[]'       gu - change to lowercase up to motion
-      - use :h matchpairs in vim for more info)                                            gU - change to uppercase up to motion
-    0 - jump to the start of the line                                                      cc - change (replace) entire line ^ - jump to the first non-blank character of the line                                  c$ or C - change (replace) to the end of the line
-    $ - jump to the end of the line                                                        ciw - change (replace) entire word g_ - jump to the last non-blank character of the line                                  cw or ce - change (replace) to the end of the word gg - go to the first line of the document                                              s - delete character and substitute text (same as cl)
-    G - go to the last line of the document                                                S - delete line and substitute text (same as cc)
-    5gg or 5G - go to line 5                                                               xp - transpose two letters (delete and paste)
-    gd - move to local declaration                                                         u - undo gD - move to global declaration                                                        U - restore (undo) last changed line fx - jump to next occurrence of character x                                            Ctrl + r - redo tx - jump to before next occurrence of character x                                     . - repeat last command Fx - jump to the previous occurrence of character x
-    Tx - jump to after previous occurrence of character x
-    ; - repeat previous f, t, F or T movement
-    , - repeat previous f, t, F or T movement, backwards
-    } - jump to next paragraph (or function/block, when editing code)
-    { - jump to previous paragraph (or function/block, when editing code)
-    zz - center cursor on screen
-    zt - position cursor on top of the screen
-    zb - position cursor on bottom of the screen
-    Ctrl + e - move screen down one line (without moving cursor)
-    Ctrl + y - move screen up one line (without moving cursor)
-    Ctrl + b - move screen up one page (cursor to last line)
-    Ctrl + f - move screen down one page (cursor to first line)
-    Ctrl + d - move cursor and screen down 1/2 page
-    Ctrl + u - move cursor and screen up 1/2 page
 ```